-During 2011 construction period, MPMC personnel monitored the vibratory wire instrumentation along the embankments generally once every two weeks.
-Inclinometers were monitored during 2011 construction period generally every two weeks offset from vibratory wires.
+During the 2011 construction period, MPMC personnel monitored the vibratory wire instrumentation along the embankments generally once every two weeks.
+Inclinometers were monitored generally every two weeks during 2011 construction period; inclinometer readings were offset a week from the piezometer readings.